Emptying Septic Tank Costs

 New Septic Tank Regulations

 In January 2020, there was an update on septic tank regulations in the UK.
-The new laws now mean that you won’t be able even to sell your house legally if your septic tank isn’t compliant.
+The new laws mean you won't be able to sell your house legally if your septic tank isn't compliant.

-The new legislation affects all properties that have a septic tank that discharges into watercourses or surface water.
-If this affects you, you’ll need to divert your septic tank to a drainage field or replace it with a sewage treatment before you sell your property.
+The new legislation affects all properties with septic tanks that discharge into watercourses or surface water.
+If this affects you, you'll need to divert your septic tank to a drainage field or replace it with sewage treatment before selling your property.

 • Full explanation of the septic tank and drainage field.